show menu

 A UNHCR CCCM cluster coordinator reports to UNHCR's Representative or (in sub-national clusters) Head of Office, and is responsible for providing overall cluster leadership.
 S/he works closely with other country-level cluster coordinators, and particularly with Protection, Shelter, and Water, Sanitation and Hygiene (WASH).
 For guidance and support, s/he also keeps closely in touch with UNHCR's Global CCCM Cluster coordinator and support team.

-Appointing an NGO as co-chair or co-facilitator promotes inclusion, but this decision should be discussed and endorsed by cluster partners.
-A memorandum of understanding or terms of reference (ToR) should clarify exact roles and responsibilities of the co-facilitator, and define clear lines of accountability.
-UNHCR will usually take the lead role, and the co-chair or co-facilitator supports.
-The appointment of a co-facilitator has important implications and should be assessed in consultation with the UNHCR Global CCCM Cluster coordinator.
+Appointing an NGO or an authority as co-chair or co-facilitator promotes inclusion and capacity development, but this decision should be discussed and endorsed by cluster partners.
+A memorandum of understanding (MoU) or terms of reference (ToR) should clarify exact roles and responsibilities of the co-facilitator, and define clear lines of accountability.

 An information management officer (IMO) reports to the cluster coordinator and is responsible for identifying and satisfying data-analysis and information requirements at a range of levels.
 The IMO's work: supports cluster priorities, informs decision-making by the Humanitarian Coordinator (HC) or the Humanitarian Country Team (HCT), strengthens data collection and processing systems, establishes information dissemination mechanisms and facilitates information exchange between key stakeholders.